 These issues will be targeted to be addressed when there is work being done in the functional area that contains the defect.
 Issue can be categorized as a higher priority if it is affecting multiple clients.

-Status will be provided via the Client Portal and Client will receive an automated update when the resolution is scheduled to be deployed.
+Status will be provided via the User Portal and User will receive an automated update when the resolution is scheduled to be deployed.